satyarth12/twitter-Bot/README.md

 ```
 pip install tweepy
 ```
-2. A twitter developer acc Go to this link and make one if you don't have one already https://developer.twitter.com/en 2.1.
-Create a new app and fill the details to get the keys
+2. A twitter developer acc Go to this link and make one if you don't have one already https://developer.twitter.com/en \
+   2.1.
+Create a new app and fill the details to get the keys \

+3. Edit the config.py file with your API credentials you got from twitter developer account.

 ## Developing Environment :